Fiber bundle structure in Ashtekar-Barbero-Immirzi formulation of General Relativity: Gauge theory structure

-The $SU(2)$ structure emerges when one wants to consider spinors in the theory.
-In physics, an important component of the matter is constituted by objects with spin described by spinor fields (i.e. electrons, quarks, etc).
-Hence, we need to introduce spin structures.
-The existence of a spin structure on $\Sigma$ can be deduced by the natural request of a spin structure on $\M$ (cf. \ref{AppTetrads}). \begin{definition} A spin structure on $\Sigma$ is a couple $(\SP,\Bar{\rho})$ consisting of: \begin{itemize} \item a $\mathrm{Spin(3)}$-principal bundle $\SP$ over $\Sigma$, \item a twofold covering $\Bar{\rho}:\SP\to \OF$ such that the following diagram commutes: \end{itemize}
+The $SU(2)$ structure emerges when spinors are introduced into the theory.
+To achieve this, we need to introduce spin structures.
+The existence of a spin structure on $\Sigma$ can be inferred from the natural requirement of a spin structure on $\M$ (cf. \ref{AppTetrads}).
+We are going to consider the definition of spin structure given in \cite{Bar}: \begin{definition} A spin structure on $\Sigma$ is a couple $(\SP,\Bar{\rho})$ consisting of: \begin{itemize} \item a principal $\mathrm{Spin(3)}$-bundle $\SP$ over $\Sigma$, \item a twofold covering $\Bar{\rho}:\SP\to \OF$ such that the following diagram commutes: \end{itemize}